 In a detailed report released earlier in April, both STA and starlight warn parents about the damage baby spas – especially related to using the floating neck ring – can have on a baby’s physical, neurological and emotional development.

-Because the report is quite long, we've summed it up for you and give you the most important points it contains.
+Because the report is quite long, we’ve summed it up for you.
+Here are the most important points it contains.

 It is disengaging

 In contrast to how baby spas are marketed as enhancing bonding between babies and their parents, swimming experts beg to differ.